 Apply lime according to soil test to maintain soil pH at 6.5 to 6.8.
 Maintain a high level of calcium to minimize tip burn.

 The best method to apply a small amount of boron is as an additive to the fertilizer.
 For example, if the level of boron in the soil is low, apply 3 lb of boron (15 lb Solubor, or 30 lb Borax)/A before planting broccoli and cauliflower, and 2 lb/A for cabbage.
 See Tables 6 and 6a.

 For Chinese cabbage, pepper spot can develop on the stalks of the plants as a result of excess nitrate uptake.
-Apply only 50 lb of actual nitrogen at planting and sidedress additional nitrogen at diminishing rates as the plant nears harvest maturity, for a total of 150 lb.
-A foliar or drip schedule at 6 to 8 lb per week may be the most practical.
+Apply only 50 lb of actual nitrogen at planting and sidedress additional nitrogen at diminishing rates as the plant nears harvest maturity, for a total of 150 lb/A foliar or drip scheduled at 6 to 8 lb per week may be the most practical.

 If using transplants, use of a liquid starter fertilizer at planting time is beneficial, especially with cool soil conditions.
 Use a high phosphorus starter fertilizer mixed at a rate of 3 lb per 50 gallons of water.
 Apply 8 fluid ounces (1 cup) per transplant.

 |PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR CABBAGE, BROCCOLI, CAULIFLOWER, AND OTHER BRASSICA CROPS|